eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 This section lists the requirements to be met by Attestation Providers:
 - An Attestation Provider SHALL implement the protocols specified in Annex A.
+- An Attestation Provider SHALL issue Proof of Age attestations that comply with the data model set in Section 4.5
 - An Attestation Provider SHALL register with the Federation Authority to obtain proper authorization for issuing proof of age attestations.
 - An Attestation Provider SHOULD be a qualified or non-qualified trust service provider (TSP) registered in the eIDAS dashboard as a provider of certificates for electronic signature in accordance with Article 22 of 2014/910.